JonasSkjodt/Programs_as_data_course/assignment07/solutions.md

       @ [Label labend]
 ```

-Which gives us the result:
+Which gives us the result from our microC code in the file AA_ex8_5:

 ```
 > compileToFile (fromFile "AA_ex8_5.c") "AA_ex8_5.out";;